July 1943 calendar

 • 13 Jul 1943 11th All Star Baseball Game: AL wins 5-3 at Shibe Park, Philadelphia

-• 14 Jul 1943 In Joplin, Missouri, the George Washington Carver National Monument becomes the first United States National Monument in honor of an African American.
+• 14 Jul 1943 In Diamond, Missouri, the George Washington Carver National Monument becomes the first United States National Monument in honor of an African American.

 • 17 Jul 1943 United Artists releases Disney's animated and live-action feature film Victory Through Air Power to theaters.